-Boxty is the Irish version of a potato pancake... served as is.. or with a dollop of sour cream.. and also sometimes served as a wrap (like a fajita).. we went to an Irish pub not long ago and my son had his stuffed with a Guinness Beef Stew... of course we all sat there fork in hand to try it.. it was wonderful!
+Boxty is the Irish version of a potato pancake... served as is.. or with a dollop of sour cream.. and also sometimes served as a wrap (like a fajita).. at a local Irish pub, my son had his stuffed with a Guinness Beef Stew... of course we all sat there fork in hand to try it.. it was wonderful!

 There are several variations of this folk rhyme about Boxty...

 "Boxty on the griddle, Boxty on the pan, if you can't make Boxty, you'll never get a man".

 I used my food processor to grate the potatoes... a lot faster and easier than using a boxed grater... but it tends to shred the potatoes instead of actually grating them.. the traditional method is grating... it's up to you what method you want to use... they all taste wonderful.

 The milk used in the recipe can either be whole, low fat or fat free.